DITA Open Toolkit

 You can download the toolkit and install it for free to get started with topic-based writing and publishing.Download DITA-OT

-The DITA Open Toolkit is primarily a publishing tool – it is intended to convert DITA content into various output formats.
-This topic describes which versions of DITA are supported as input; it also describes the output formats available in a default installation.
+The DITA Open Toolkit is primarily a publishing tool used to convert DITA content into various output formats.

 Supported versions of DITA

 The toolkit supports all standard versions of DITA, including 1.0, 1.1, and 1.2, with preview support for 1.3.